openjs-foundation/cross-project-council/GOVERNANCE.md

 be approved by opening an issue requesting approval in the cross-project-council [repository](https://github.com/openjs-foundation/cross-project-council/)

-The request will be approved through our standard concensus seeking process with the following
+The request is approved when:
 conditions:

 * there are no outstanding objections